from Rhetorical Arts Defining Characteristics 2012

 Teaching Scripts

-RADAR Challenge Data
+Evaluating Sources - RADAR Challenge - Score Data

 Annotated Bibilographies - Student Work (Direct Assessment of Information Literacy)